Stuycs-K/final-project-9-choij-yomr/WORKLOG.md

 ### 5/29

 worked on getting the line piece implemented and figuring out delays between block spawning and being able to move the block

 ### 5/30

 continued working on myPiece and Board, adding a deathzone for blocks block delay adjusted

 ### 5/31

 continued worked on getting each tetris block implemented w/ proper rotations fixed bugs with fall down function

 ### 6/1

-finished implementing functions to be ready for mvp added functionality to play button added T-spins added wallkicks for rotations at the edge of the board bug fixes
+finished implementing functions to be ready for mvp added functionality to play button added wallkicks for rotations at the edge of the board added the setups bug fixes

+### 6/3
+ghost piece added
+timers on rotating/moving pieces when they are on the ground fixed to be consistent timers for hard fall and normal fall also made consistent